littlegodzillalaboratory/ansible-role-caesar3/README.md

 *Where can I get the GOG offline backup game installer?*

 If you purchased the original game from GOG, you cannot directly download the installer from [GOG's Caesar 3 game page](https://www.gog.com/en/game/caesar_3).
 And instead, you have to visit your GOG library, then click Caesar 3 from `My Collection` section.
 It will show Caesar 3 resources like this [screenshot](screenshots/gog-library.png).
 You can then download the offline backup game installer at the bottom of the Caesar III .
 This installer has the name pattern `setup_caesartm_<version>.exe` .

+*Why can't the non-admin users save the game?*

+If you're a non-admin user and the game was installed by an admin user, then this problem is caused by the fact that julius-app directory was created with mode 0755 which allows the non-admin user to read the game files but not write any game file.
+You can change the mode to another value which give the non-admin user permission to write the game files.